Lucaszw/Resume/README.md

 - Lead an internal team project that earned a $5000 prize in a machine learning hackathon.
 - Developed internal tool in Angular for comparing various hypotheses using Jupyter Notebooks.
 - Migrated codebase to Webpack, Yarn Workspaces, and ES6.

+### Design Engineer Intern at Hape
+#### November 2020 - February 2020
+- Working on various toy concepts combing electronic and digital components
+- Combing software and hardware elements in the toys for immersive experiences
+- Continuing the development of an undisclosed toy concept I previously developed with two other students

 ### Founder of The Brainery Inc, Kitchener
 #### February 2018 - October 2018